Stand-Up Comedy Training FAQs

 8. Flexible Make-up classes

-9. An on-call staff of working comedians – teachers with national TV credits, years of performance experience and answers to all your ongoing issues
+9. An on-call staff of working comedians – teachers with national TV credits, years of performance experience, and answers to all your ongoing issues

-Funny Back Guarantee!
+10. Funny Back Guarantee!

 Anyone who wants to be funny or funnier attends our workshops.
-We train public speakers who want to bring more humor to their presentations, the salesperson who wants more effective with genuine interaction with their clients, Mr. Moms, engineers and accountants who want to fulfill their dream of getting up on stage and making people laugh just once, professional comedians who want to explore new techniques for writing, rehearsing and creating, and beginning comedians who want to learn the basics of comedy and audience rapport.
+We train public speakers who want to bring more humor to their presentations, the salesperson who wants more effective with genuine interaction with their clients, Mr. Moms, engineers, and accountants who wish to fulfill their dream of getting up on stage and making people laugh just once, professional comedians who want to explore new techniques for writing, rehearsing and creating, and beginning comedians who wish to learn the basics of comedy and audience rapport.
 We also are very popular with trainers and corporate clients that need media training for their lifeless executives and therapists who trust us to bring joy to those who need help to find it!

 Can a person learn how to be funny or funnier?

-The BBC Show, “Find me the Funny,” was our stage to prove that ANYONE could be taught to be competent, unique and entertaining comedians.
+The BBC Show, "Find me the Funny," was our stage to prove that ANYONE could be taught to be a competent, unique and entertaining comedians.
 We chose a group of civilians and set out to provide evidence that being funny has never been a skill reserved for a chosen few.
 The journey for those Northern Irish comedians in FMTF with a killer final show in Edinburgh was a great victory and concrete historical evidence of our successful training program.

 What is different about SF Comedy College Stand Up comedy workshops?

-The biggest key to great comedy teaching is to remove all the internal blocks in a performer that keep them from being real on stage.
+The biggest key to excellent comedy teaching is to remove all the internal blocks in a performer that keep them from being authentic on stage.
 The first big journey as a performer is being comfortable in front of strangers and acting and reacting in a natural conversational style.
 Once there, you alone decide what you want to talk about and how to get laughs with YOUR sense of humor.

 Should I take the Free Stand Up Comedy Intro Class?

-What should I look for in Stand up comedy instruction?
+What should I look for in stand-up comedy instruction?
 Should I take a class?

 1. Free Intro